AI Keyboard vs Traditional Keyboard – What's the Difference?

 Start with one of the more established options like CleverType (especially if writing quality is important to you) or Google's GBoard (if you want something familiar with AI features added).

-The keyboard is perhaps the most frequently used app on your device—it's worth investing a little time to find the one that best serves your needs.
-Your future self, with all those hours saved and embarrassing typos avoided, will thank you!
+The keyboard is hands down the most frequently used app on your device—you interact with it dozens, maybe hundreds of times every single day.
+It's absolutely worth investing a little time to find the one that best serves your needs.
+Your future self, with all those hours saved, embarrassing typos avoided, and clearer communication, will definitely thank you!

 Share this article: